-UNH Crimes against Children Research Center says that this new breed of sex offenders are relying heavily on digital avenues to communicate with their prey.
-These sex offenders often times use cell phones and the Internet to help lure these teens (often times females) into sexual relationships.
+UNH Crimes against Children Research Center says that this new breed of sex offende is relying heavily on digital avenues to communicate with their prey.
+These sex offenders often times use cell phones and the internet to help lure these teens (often times females) into sexual relationships.

-“These are all serious crimes.” said author Janis Wolak, senior researcher at UNH.
-“But the so-called ‘online predators’ are not more insidious.”
+“These are all serious crimes,” said author Janis Wolak, senior researcher at UNH.
+“But the so-called ‘online predators’ are more insidious.”